AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 ## 📑`printBigger`

-Given two number `a` and `b`, where it is generated randomly, complete the method where it always prints the bigger one to the console using control flow statement.
+Given two randomly generated integer numbers `a` and `b`, complete the method where it always prints the bigger one to the console using the **control flow** statement.

 **Sample Output:**
 ```text